samouri/ocaml-css/README.md

 # css ocaml
-OCaml modules for parsing and printing CSS
+this is an ocaml library for parsing and printing CSS. it is particularly useful for detecting errors within css.

 Note: this is under active development, please do not use yet

-## development
-this is built using ocamllex and menhir.  to build this you will need to install menhir, ocamllex, and esy.